Top 5 Favorite Trips – #2 Barcelona, Spain

 That night we got ready for dinner and headed for a specific restaurant Brian had his mind set on.
 After a few wrong turns and an overly frustrated Brian (because he had planned on proposing at dinner), I said let’s just go anywhere because the food is sure to be amazing wherever we go!
 I was right about the food, but the ambiance was not right for a romantic proposal so we finished dinner and headed back for the hotel and ended up walking right through a parade!

 Back at the hotel, it was finally time for Brian to pop the question!
-It was so sweet and Brian got down on one knee and asked him to marry him.
+It was so sweet and Brian got down on one knee and asked me to marry him.
 Of course I said yes!

 The next few days consisted of lots of walking and sightseeing.
 A few of our favorites were Casa Mila, Park Guell, and Ciutadella park.